 In 2013 I wrote an article about using volunteer clinical faculty at medical schools to help train psychiatry residents to meet the needs of collegestudents requiring mental health services.
-Medical schools often have hundreds of volunteer faculty in each of their departments that go unutilized or underutilized.
+Medical schools often have hundreds of volunteer faculty in their departments that go unutilized or underutilized.
 The article provides an example of using volunteer clinical faculty in a department of psychiatry to meet mental health needs at a minimal cost.
-The patients as well as the residents found it to be a valuable experience.
+Patients as well as the residents found it to be valuable.

-Health Savings or Flexible Spending Account cards instead of their Medicare or Medicaid cards for the purposes of paying for outpatient services.
+For patients on public assistance or Medicare, one option would be to issue Health Savings or Flexible Spending Account cards instead of their Medicare or Medicaid cards for the purposes of paying for outpatient services.
 This can help to reduce the cost of outpatient services, which makes up the vast majority of the medical care provided in the United States.
-A separate solution will need to be provided to reduce the costs of higher level of intensity care primarily provided by hospitals.
-In more rural areas, hospitals seeking to add staff can help house residents in training and create incentives for them to remain in the area upon completion.
+A separate solution will need to be provided to reduce the costs of higher level of the more intensive care primarily provided by hospitals.
+In rural areas, hospitals seeking to add staff can help house residents in training and create incentives for them to remain in the area upon completion.